igorkll/likedCommunityApps/README.md

 * applications cannot have functionality that is available in another application or in the system itself
 * the name must not exceed 16 characters in length
 * the application should not spoil the appearance of the "market" application or desktop
-* your application cannot make changes to the "system" folder
+* your application cannot make changes to the root folder (only "/data" folder can be writable)
 * your application can use the /data folder and registry to store its files/data, but it is obliged to remove all traces of its presence after deletion
 * your application cannot interfere with the operation of other applications/system
-* your application should not have someone else's code if it is not published under the "unlinense" license
 * when installing the application, no unnecessary actions can be performed except for the installation
 * the "vendor" field should match your nickname on github (if you send a pull request) or in discord (if you send applications to discord)
 * your application cannot contain pornographic/erotic content or serve as a means that is aimed at viewing pornographic/erotic content